-- the weakening of the giant Motorola, which for some time exceeded the capabilities of Intel;
+- the weakening of the giant Motorola company, which for some time exceeded the capabilities of Intel;

 - the destruction of the independent company MOS Technology;

-- cessation of development 6502 and its stagnation release with little or no modernization.
+- the cessation of the 6502 development and its stagnant production with little or no modernization.

-It all started with the fact that Motorola, for unknown reasons, refused to support the initiative of young engineers, offering to improve the overall rather mediocre processor 6800.
-They had to leave the company and continue their work in a small but promising company MOS Technology, where they soon prepared two processors (6501 and 6502) made by NMOS technology.
-The first one was pin-compatible with the 6800, but otherwise they were identical.
+It all started with the fact that Motorola for unknown reasons refused to support the initiative of young engineers, who offered to improve the overall rather mediocre processor 6800.
+They had to leave the company and continue their work in a small but promising MOS Technology company, where they soon prepared two processors (the 6501 and 6502) made by NMOS technology.
+The first one was pin-compatible with the 6800, but in other details they were identical.
 The 6501/6502 team was able to successfully introduce a new chip production technology, which radically reduced the cost of new processors.
-In 1975, MOS Technology could offer 6502 for $25, while the starting price for the Intel 8080 and Motorola 6800 was $360 in 1974.
-In 1975, Motorola and Intel lowered prices, but they were still close to $100.
-MOS Technology specialists claimed that their processor is up to 4 times faster than 6800.
+In 1975 MOS Technology could offer the 6502 for $25, while the starting price for the Intel 8080 and Motorola 6800 was $360 in 1974.
+In 1975 Motorola and Intel lowered prices, but they were still close to $100.
+MOS Technology specialists claimed that their processor was up to 4 times faster than the 6800.
 I find this questionable: the 6502 can work much faster with memory, but the 6800's second accumulator greatly accelerated many calculations.
-Estimated I can assume that the 6502 was on average faster no more than 2 times.
+I can assume on estimation that the 6502 was on average no more than 2 times faster.
 Motorola launched a lawsuit against its former employees – they allegedly used many of the company's technological secrets.
-During the trial, it was possible to establish that one of the engineers who had left Motorola took some confidential documents on the 6800, acting contrary to the attitudes of his colleagues.
+During the trial it was possible to establish that one of the engineers who had left Motorola took some confidential documents on the 6800, acting contrary to the attitudes of his colleagues.
 Whether it was his own act or there were still some guiding forces behind him is still unknown.
-For this and other unclear reasons, Motorola indirectly won the process and MOS Technology, whose financial capabilities were very small, was forced to pay a substantial amount of $200,000 and to abandon production of 6501.
+For this and other unclear reasons, Motorola indirectly won the case and MOS Technology whose financial capabilities were very small, was forced to pay a substantial amount of $200,000 and to abandon production of the 6501.
 Intel in a similar situation with Zilog acted quite differently.
 Although it must be admitted that MOS Technology was sometimes too risky when trying to use the big money that Motorola spent on promoting the 6800 for its own purposes.

-65C02 was licensed to many firms, in particular, NCR, GTE, Rockwell, Synertek and Sanyo.
-6512 is a 65C02 variant.
+The 65C02 was licensed to many firms, in particular, NCR, GTE, Rockwell, Synertek and Sanyo.
+The 6512 is a 65C02 variant.
 It was used in later BBC Micro models.
-Atari used NMOS 6502.
-Firms Synertek and Rockwell, in addition to CMOS 6502, also produced NMOS 6502.
-By the way, NMOS 6502 has its own set of undocumented instructions, the nature of which is completely different from the "secret" commands of 8085.
-In 6502, these instructions appeared as a side effect of the technology used, so most of them are rather useless.
+Atari used the NMOS 6502.
+Firms Synertek and Rockwell, in addition to the CMOS 6502, also produced the NMOS 6502.
+By the way, the NMOS 6502 has its own set of undocumented instructions, the nature of which is completely different from the "secret" commands of the 8085.
+In the 6502, these instructions appeared as a side effect of the technology used, so most of them are rather useless.
 But several instructions, for example, loading or unloading two registers with one command at once, and some others can make the code faster and more compact.

-The last scene of the drama with the participation of 6502 was designated in the prevention of computers based on 6502 with a frequency of 2 MHz on the US market in the first half of the 80s.
+The last scene of the drama with the participation of the 6502 was designated in the prevention of computers based on the 6502 with a frequency of 2 MHz on the US market in the first half of the 80s.
 This affected English BBC Micro, their manufacturing company Acorn made a large batch of computers for the United States, but as it turned out, in vain.
 Some kind of lock was triggered and the computers had to be urgently redone to European standards.
-Semi-American, but formally Canadian computers Commodore CBM II, despite some problems (in particular, compliance with the standards for electrical equipment), were nevertheless admitted.
+Semi-American, but formally Canadian computers Commodore CBM II (1982), despite some problems (in particular, compliance with the standards for electrical equipment), were nevertheless admitted.
 Perhaps due to the fact that they did not have graphic modes and even color text – even the stylish Porsche design could not compensate for this.
-The latest in the list of losers was the 100% American Apple III – it is known that Steve Jobs did a lot to prevent this computer from being successful.
-He demanded obviously impracticable specifications.
-Do we ever know his motives?
+The latest in the list of losers was the 100% American Apple III (1980) – it is known that Steve Jobs, like Apple's management in general, did a lot to prevent this computer from being successful.
+Steve demanded obviously impracticable specifications and the management asked for unrealistic deadlines.
+Do we ever know their motives?
+It became possible to eliminate the flaws of the Apple III in the Apple III Plus (1983), but the Apple’s management quietly closed the project in 1984 because of the reluctance to have a competition with the Macintosh computer.
 Only in 1985, when the era of 8-bit technology began to go away, did the Commodore 128 appear.
-It could use in one of its modes 6502 at 2 MHz clock.
+It could use in one of its modes the 6502 at 2 MHz clock.
 But even here it turned out to be more of a joke since this mode was practically not supported and there are practically no programs for it.
 Only in the second half of the 80s in the United States began to produce accelerators for the Apple II and since 1988 the Apple IIc+ model with a 4 MHz processor.
 Why did it happen so?
-Perhaps because 6502 at 2 or 3 MHz (and these were already produced at the very beginning of the 80s) could successfully compete with systems based on Intel 8088 or Motorola 68000 on a number of tasks and especially games.
+Perhaps because 6502 at 2 or 3 MHz (and these were already produced at the very beginning of the 80s) could successfully compete with systems based on the Intel 8088 or Motorola 68000 on a number of tasks and especially games.
 In 1991, the willful decision of Commodore closed an interesting, albeit belated project C65 based on the 4510 processor with a frequency of 3.54 MHz.
-4510 is the fastest 6502, made only in 1988, it finally carried out the previously mentioned optimization of cycles, which gave a 25% increase in speed.
-Thus, the processor in C65 is close in speed to 6502 systems at 4.5 MHz.
+The 4510 is the fastest 6502, made only in 1988, it finally carried out the previously mentioned optimization of cycles, which gave a 25% increase in speed.
+Thus, the processor in the C65 is close in speed to 6502 systems at 4.5 MHz.
 Surprisingly, this fastest 6502 with an extended set of instructions (in some detail this extension turned out to be more convenient than in 65816) has never been used anywhere else.

 |Anti-advertising – multiple Porsche PETs in the apartments of the villain of The Jewel of the Nile – The Apple Only era in Hollywood had not yet come|

-65802 is another version of 65816, which uses a 16-bit address bus and compatible with the 6502 pin layout.
-An upgrade for Apple II based on this processor was offered, but slight acceleration with such an upgrade can only be obtained on specially written programs.
+The 65802 is another version of the 65816, which uses a 16-bit address bus and compatible with the 6502 pin layout.
+An upgrade for the Apple II based on this processor was offered, but slight acceleration with such an upgrade can only be obtained on specially written programs.

-6502 was used in a large number of computer systems, the most popular of which are 8-bit Commodore, Atari, Apple, NES.
-It is interesting that 6502 was also used in the keyboard controller of Commodore Amiga.
-65816 was used in the rather popular Apple IIgs computer, in the Super NES gaming console, and also in the rare Acorn Communicator computer.
+The 6502 was used in a large number of computer systems, the most popular of which are 8-bit Commodore, Atari, Apple, NES.
+It is interesting that the 6502 was also used in the keyboard controller of the Commodore Amiga, and two 6502 at 10 MHz were used in the high-performance Apple Macintosh IIfx.
+The 65816 was used in the rather popular Apple IIgs computer, in the Super NES gaming console, and also in the rare Acorn Communicator computer.

-In 1984, an article about a bad copy of an Apple ][ computer, Agat, made in the USSR appeared on the background of pictures with red banners, Lenin and marching soldiers in Byte magazine.
+In 1984, an article about a bad copy of the Apple ][ computer, the Agat, made in the USSR appeared on the background of pictures with red banners, Lenin and marching soldiers in Byte magazine.
 This article cited a curious price for this computer – $17,000 (it was an absurd number, the real price was about 4000 rubles) and ironically indicated that Soviet manufacturers would have to dramatically lower the price if they want to sell their product in the West.
-Agat was used mainly in school education.
-Older Agat models were almost 100% compatible with Apple ][ and had some pretty useful extensions.
+The Agat was used mainly in school education.
+The older Agat models were almost 100% compatible with Apple ][ and had some pretty useful extensions.

 I would like to finish with some general philosophical arguments.
 Why was the 6502 slowed down and lacking a much brighter future?
 Perhaps due to the fact that it really could very much press large companies and create a completely new reality.
 Was the 6502 team set up for this?
 Rather, no, they just wanted to make a better processor.